Learning Tools for Canvas

-Steps During the LTI Request Process
+LTI Request Process Steps and Timetable

-- Submit an Initial LTI Request Form.|
+|1) Request.
+Submit an Initial LTI Request Form.|

 |2) Background.
-Consult with an academic technologist and complete a Background Information Form by December 15 or April 15.
+Consult with an academic technologist to complete and submit a Background Information Form.|

-- Prioritized requests will undergo technical and security vetting by the OIT Academic Technology Tools unit in partnership with Academic Support Resources (ASR), Office of General Counsel (OGC), University Information Security (UIS), and Health Information Privacy and Compliance Office (HIPCO) (as needed).
-This phase of the process requires participation in functional testing by the requestor.
-Requestors may be asked to take part in communication(s) with tool's vendor.
-This vetting and testing phase typically takes 2-6 months to complete.
+*DiaLOG governance group determines which tools will move on to technical and security vetting.
+Technical and Security vetting typically takes 2-6 months.
+Vetting is led by the OIT Academic Technology Tools (ATT) unit in partnership with Academic Support Resources (ASR), Office of General Counsel (OGC), University Information Security (UIS), and Health Information Privacy and Compliance Office (HIPCO) (as needed).
+This phase of the process requires consistent communication between the requester, ATT unit, and the vendor of the tool to be completed in a timely manner.